Faculty Mentors

 Faculty Profile

 Dr. Anderson's research focuses on personality and situational causes of impulsive and thoughtful aggression and on the development of violent beliefs, as well as violence prevention.
-Earlier in her career, she focused on personality characteristics associated with men who are physically and/or sexually violent toward women (and she is now conscious of the gender binary in this work) and attitudes toward rape.
-She is the Past-President of the Society for the Psychology of Women (Division 35 of the American Psychological Association), which is a feminist psychology organization.
+She has also published on personality characteristics associated with interpersonal aggression, acculturation effects and how gender interacts with social factors in influencing behavior.
+She is the Past-President of the Society for the Psychology of Women (Division 35 of the American Psychological Association), which is an intersectional feminist psychology organization.
+Dr. Anderson has greatly enjoyed working with McNair scholars at OLLU over the past 28 years. |

 Melissa Brennan, Ph.D., LPC, CSC